US consumer borrowing up $17.9 billion in August

 Consumer borrowing is closely watched for signs it can provide about the strength of consumer spending.

-The economy has been slowing this year due to headwinds from a cooling in global growth and President Donald Trump's trade war with China, both of which have harmed American manufacturers.
+The economy has been slowing this year due to headwinds from a slowdown in global growth and President Donald Trump's trade war with China, both of which have harmed American manufacturers.

-But so far strong consumer spending has been able to cushion the economy against adverse shocks.
-Economists believe spending will remain strong for the rest of this year, aided by the lowest unemployment in a half-century, which boosts income growth.

-The consumer borrowing report showed that the $1.9 billion drop in credit card use in August was that category's weakest performance since a $2.8 billion decline in March.